laravel/docs/installation.md

 To give your application a speed boost, you should cache all of your configuration files into a single file using the `config:cache` Artisan command.
 This will combine all of the configuration options for your application into a single file which can be loaded quickly by the framework.

 You should typically run the `php artisan config:cache` command as part of your production deployment routine.
-During development it is however recommended to clear this with the `php artisan config:clear` command.
-It might save you hours of looking why your changes aren't reflected.
+The command should not be run during local development as configuration options will frequently need to be changed during the course of your application's development.

 <a name="accessing-configuration-values"></a>
 ### Accessing Configuration Values